stevegbrooks/commodify/docs/README.md

 ### Motivation

-We plan to build a database of commodity supply and demand statitistics.
+We plan to build a database of commodity supply and demand statistics.
 This will be augmented with features that allow the user to see the interaction between those variables and weather and climate, which are crucial determinants of commodity supply and demand.
 We will include functionality such as charts and maps to visualise the data.

 Some online databases of supply and demand data already exist, such as the United States Department of Agriculture's "Production, Supply and Demand Online" tool, and the International Energy Agency's "Data Browser", available at the below links: